Teaching English as a non-native speaker: How I, as a “native”, view the situation

 Teaching English as a non-native speaker - Resilience is the key

-Kiczkowiak makes the point that we ELT teachers need to start talking about what “actually matters”.
+Kiczkowiak (blog post no longer available) makes the point that we ELT teachers need to start talking about what “actually matters”.
 Not which language you picked up as a child, nor where you were born.
 At the heart of the matter is PROFESSIONALISM.

-English and American people need pedagogical preparation to teach English.
+English and American people require pedagogical preparation to teach English.

 Looking back on my first year as an ELT teacher, I was completely out of my depth.
 Frankly, I was a “coursebook page turner” who couldn’t get a tune out of my students.
 The CELTA course didn’t prepare me to teach English.
-Check out some of my earliest experiences and beliefs as an ELT teacher here.
+Feel free to read about some of my earliest experiences and beliefs as an ELT teacher.

 So, Marek Kiczkowiak, I totally agree with you: